 - Disposable gloves.

 Planning on full time RVing or doing a lot of camping?
+Or just want to be ready for anything?
 You’ll want to add some upgraded RV sewer fittings, adapters and accessories to your kit so you can easily hookup in every situation.
 For example, if the campground septic connection is far away or doesn’t have threads to screw into.

 Which RV sewer fittings, adapters and accessories will you use?

-Now you have a good idea of all the different fittings and accessories you can add to your RV sewer hose kit.
-Consider how often you will be RVing and what will work best for you.
-You can absolutely get by with the basic kit (in most situations).
+Now that you have a good idea of all the different fittings and accessories you can add to your RV sewer hose kit, consider how often you will be RVing and what will work best for you.
+Finally, you can absolutely get by with the basic kit (in most situations).
 However, the upgraded fittings and adapters can save you a lot of time and effort hooking up your RV sewer connections.